zsuh022/BrainSomething/README.md

 # BrainSomething

-BrainSomething is a web application designed to [brief description of what your project does].
-This project is part of the SOFTENG 310 course at the University of Auckland.
+BrainSomething is a web application with curated minigames, designed to improve cognitive abilities'.
+This project is part of the SOFTENG310 course at the University of Auckland.

 ## Deployment